 Flower arrangement, shape, and size

-Small, creamy white flowers in a loose, open, slightly domed cluster.
+Small, creamy white flowers in a loose, open clusters on long stalks.

 Fruit, cone, nut, and seed descriptions

-The fruit is clusters of small berry-like drupes, changing color from green to to red to nearly black.
+The fruit is a cluster of small berry-like drupes, changing color from green to to red to nearly black.